danila258/vega/README.md

 ## Build
-Fork the repository and open it in Qt Creator.
+Download the repository and open it in Qt Creator.
 If you use Linux, in order to install the application icon, you need:
 1. Build the application and move the resulting binary file to the `/usr/bin/`.
 2. From `Vega/Resources/VegaIcon/Linux/` move `Vega.svg` to `/usr/share/icons/hicolor/scalable/apps/`